 Please click the following link to access the Hart Island searchable database to determine if your loved one has been interred on Hart Island.
 If you know the plot number of your loved one, you can locate them on the Island by referencing a Map of Hart Island burial locations (Hart Island Map 1, Hart Island Map 2).

 If you need more information about an individual record or assistance locating a record, please call the Office of Burials Services – Hart Island Division at (929) 221-6860 or email firstname.lastname@example.org.
 Personally identifying information from records of fetal remains have been redacted in order to protect the personal privacy of family members.
 Any family member seeking information on fetal remains that may have been buried on Hart Island should call the Office.

 Q: Who is buried on Hart Island?

 Individuals are buried on Hart Island because their identity is unknown at the time of their death and a next of kin could not be located to arrange for burial services, because the individual’s family could not afford burial costs, or because the individual’s family preferred that their loved one be buried on Hart Island.
-The internment location of each individual is recorded and maintained by the Department.
+The burial location of each individual is recorded and maintained in the Hart Island database.

 Q: Who are considered chosen family members?
-Does the Department allow chosen family to visit?
+Does NYC Parks allow chosen family to visit?